 Buyers who purchase property through Greek Golden Visa real estate agents are free to recoup their investment at any time.
 However, a property purchased to obtain a Golden Visa in Greece must be held for the duration of the visa’s validity to maintain a Greek residency permit.

 Golden Visa holders who choose to sell their qualifying real estate investment may be able to maintain their Golden Visas if the property was sold to purchase a new property of equal value.
-However, oversight from a lawyer and other measures may be imposed in this circumstance.

 How can you get Greek citizenship by investment?